AV R&D Partnership Fund, Stream 1

-As a pillar of the Autonomous Vehicle Innovation Network (AVIN), the AV R&D Partnership Fund will support projects related to the development and demonstration of technologies in the Connected and Autonomous Vehicle (C/AV) sector, in the following Priority Areas:
+The AV R&D Partnership Fund, Stream 1 supports projects related to the development and demonstration of technologies in the automotive and mobility sector, such as connected and autonomous vehicle (C/AV) technology, in the following priority areas:

-- Mass light vehicles (e.g., cars, trucks and vans)
+- Mass light vehicles, such as cars, trucks and vans

 - Transportation infrastructure

 - Commercialization of Ontario-made technologies

 - Demonstration of Ontario-made technologies to potential customers

 - Relationships with researchers to extend company R&D